Determinants of incidence and Hessian matrices arising from the vector space lattice: Introduction

 \section{Introduction}

 Let $P$ be a poset with a rank function $\rho:P \to \mathbb{N}$.
 Then $P$ decomposes into a disjoint union of the level sets, namely $P=\bigsqcup _{i=0}^cP_i$, where $P_i=\{x \in P \mid \rho(x)=i\}$.
 We say that $P$ has the Sperner property if the maximum size of antichains of $P$ is equal to the maximum of the rank numbers $|P_i|$.
-The main examples of finite ranked posets known to have the Sperner property are the Boolean lattice, the divisor lattice or finite chain product, and the vector space lattice over a finite field.

-One way to show that the Sperner property holds for the vector space lattice is as consequence of the fact that it has the combinatorial Lefschetz properties, as illustrated in \cite[Theorem 1.83]{HMMNWW}.
-A ranked poset has the weak Lefschetz property if and only if the incidence matrices between every two consecutive level sets in the poset have full rank.
-A ranked poset with symmetric rank numbers has the strong Lefschetz property if and only if the incidence matrices between every pair of symmetric level sets are invertible.
-Either of these properties implies the Sperner property for posets with unimodal sequence of rank numbers by \cite[Lemmas 1.51, 1.52]{HMMNWW}.
+Some of the basic examples of finite ranked posets known to have the Sperner property are the Boolean lattice, the divisor lattice, and the vector space lattice over a finite field.
+One way to show that the Sperner property holds for the vector space lattice is as consequence of the fact that certain incidence matrices have full rank as illustrated in \cite[Theorem 1.83]{HMMNWW}.
+We will say that a ranked poset with a symmetric sequence of rank numbers has the strong Lefschetz property if the incidence matrices between every pair of symmetric level sets are invertible.
+This implies the Sperner property for posets with symmetric sequence of rank numbers by \cite[Lemmas 1.51, 1.52]{HMMNWW}.
 For the vector space lattice, the fact that it has the strong Lefschetz property follows from a result of Kantor \cite{Ka}.
-There are several other ways to show that the vector space lattice has the Sperner property; the reader may consult \cite{GK} for details..
+There are several other ways to show that the vector space lattice has the Sperner property; the reader may consult \cite{GK} for details.

-In this paper we focus our efforts on obtaining explicit versions of some of the results above by computing the determinants of the respective matrices.
-As a first main result of our paper, we give a closed formula for the determinant of one of the incidence matrices considered by Kantor, namely we treat the case of the incidence between the level sets of elements of rank one and rank $n-1$ in the vector space lattice of an $n$-dimensional vector space over an arbitrary finite field.
+It is remarkable that some posets with a rank function can be vector space bases for some graded Artinian algebras over a field in such a way that the multiplication of the algebra is compatible with the incidence structure of the poset.
+For example the Boolean lattice $2^{\{x_1, \cdots, x_n\}}$ can be the basis for the algebra Recently Maeno and Numata~\cite{MN} succeeded in constructing a family of algebras over a field for which vector space lattices are the bases.
+To explain briefly their construction, let $\FF _q$ be the finite field with $q$ elements, $V=\FF_q ^n$ the $n$-dimensional vector space and $\cal{V}=\bigsqcup _{i=0}^n\cal{V}_i$ the vector space lattice with rank decomposition.
+Introduce as many variables as the number of the one dimensional subspaces of $V$ and then define the form